DanieleVallesi/Wallet/README.md

 ### General Info

-There is a Postman collection of all needed call into resources folder.
+There is a Postman collection of all needed calls into resources folder.

 The db will be created in `` C:\Users\'UserName'\wallet-db.mv.db ``